1948 Summer Olympics: Swimming

 Eleven events were contested, six for men and five for women.
 The United States won eight gold medals, including all six men's events, and 15 medals in total.

 Water polo

 Eighteen nations fielded a team in these games, which were ultimately won by Italy, who were undefeated throughout.
 The tournament was conducted in a mult-tier bracket, with the best four teams from the group stages participating in a final round-robin bracket.
 Silver was claimed by Hungary, and bronze by the Netherlands.

 Weightlifting

 Six events were contested, all for men only.
 These games marked the addition of the bantamweight class to the Olympic programme, the first change to the programme since 1920.
 The United States won four gold medals, and eight overall; the remaining two gold medals were claimed by Egypt.
-Rodney Wilkes won the first medal for Trinidad and Tobago in an Olympic games, winning silver in the featherweight division; the featherweight gold medal was won by Egyptian Mahmoud Fayad, with a new Olympic and World record of 332.5 kg.
+Rodney Wilkes won the first medal for Trinidad and Tobago in an Olympic games, winning silver and Mohammad Jafar Salmasi won the first medal for Iran in an Olympic games, winning bronze in the featherweight division; gold medal was won by Egyptian Mahmoud Fayad, with a new Olympic and World record of 332.5 kg.